English Subject Leader: Miss Barrett

 - Encouraging children to read labels, captions, notices and displays;

-- Encouraging children to become independent and reflective readers who are able to develop their own personal tastes;
+- Encouraging children to become independent and reflective readers who are able to develop their own personal tastes and share these with others;

 - Providing a regular quiet-reading session;